International Relaxation Day IRD Conference, 2025

 Welcome to the International Relaxation Day Online Conference, 2025.
 We will have presentations from relaxation and stress experts, academics, researchers and practitioners from around the world sharing with us their knowledge about relaxation and mindfulness methods and techniques.

-Each conference paper lasts for approximately 20 minutes.
-The conference co-chairs Prof Stephen Palmer PhD and Dr Siobhain O’Riordan PhD give an extended 90 minute joint keynote titled, Overview to Relaxation Techniques to reduce stress, enhance health and wellbeing.
+Conference presentations vary in length.
+The conference co-chairs Prof Stephen Palmer PhD and Dr Siobhain O’Riordan PhD give an extended 90 minute joint keynote titled, Harnessing Relaxation to Enhance Wellbeing.
+It will include Q&As at the end.
+They will also be running a Relaxation Club in a Zoom meeting.

 Who is this conference for?

-The conference may interest members of the public, HR, health professionals and academics who may wish to learn more about relaxation techniques and their benefits to enhancing health and wellbeing, and reducing stress and anxiety.
+The conference may interest members of the public, HR, health professionals, psychologists, counsellors, coaches, management, leaders and academics who may wish to learn more about relaxation techniques and their benefits to enhancing health and wellbeing, and reducing stress and anxiety.

 Conference recognition